-Supervisors will normally meet the students working on their topic four times; the workload on supervisors should be roughly equivalent to 4 x 1hr group meetings with all the students completing the dissertation.
+Supervisors will normally meet the students working on their topic six times; the workload on supervisors should be roughly equivalent to 6 x 1hr group meetings with all the students completing the dissertation.
 However, this guidance is not meant to be dogmatic and the form of these meetings should be what best suits the supervisor and students as the dissertations progress.
 So, for example, it may make sense to meet all students for an hour for the first meeting or two, and then divide later hours amongst the students so as to provide shorter 1-on-1 sessions.
-So that students are treated equitably across the year, it is important that the amount of supervision should not stray much beyond the equivalent of 4 hours supervision as a group.
+So that students are treated equitably across the year, it is important that the amount of supervision should not stray much beyond the equivalent of 6 hours supervision as a group.

-The first meeting should take place in Week 6, 7 or 8 of Michaelmas to allow students to start working on the project, e.g. by doing some background reading, over the Christmas Vacation.
-Once back in Oxford after the break, there should be 3 further meetings taking place in Hilary term.
+At least the first two meetings should take place in Weeks 3- 8 of Michaelmas to allow students to start working on the project.
+Students are expected to work on their project over the Christmas break.
+Once back in Oxford after the break, there should be further meetings taking place in Hilary term.
+Overall, the number of meetings should not exceed 6 hours.

-If students would like further in-person supervision, it will be at the supervisor's discretion whether one additional meeting will be arranged; in the interest of equitable treatment of the students, this should be uncommon but might be justified, for example, if a student had missed a meeting through illness or if a particular omission from a student's educational background became apparent.
+If students would like further in-person supervision, it will be at the supervisor's discretion whether additional meetings will be arranged; in the interest of equitable treatment of the students, this should be uncommon but might be justified, for example, if a student had missed a meeting through illness or if a particular omission from a student's educational background became apparent.
 The intention of the relatively light touch supervision is to encourage independent research work and so excessive help via email is also discouraged.